Parli/nginx-influxdb-to-datadog/README.md

 ## Motivation

-At Slant, we are using DataDog as our primary monitoring tool.
+At Slant, we are using Datadog as our primary monitoring tool.
 Unfortunately, their native Nginx integration provides very limited information (which is a limitation of Nginx itself).
 While some of the relevant metrics are exposed via Prometheus, there are some data import issues that we've encounted.

 After some investigating, we discovered that the metrics that can be sent to InfluxDB contain most of the data we're looking for, and are sent on every request.
-Unfortunately, using the recommended Telegraf sidecar to send the metrics to DataDog produced some _really_ weird results.
+Unfortunately, using the recommended Telegraf sidecar to send the metrics to Datadog produced some _really_ weird results.
 Instead, we've opted to do a small amount of processing on the data to reformat it to something we knew works.

 This code should not exist.